Translational Next Generation Sequencing

 (collaboration between Physiological Chemistry, Dermatology, Bioinformatics Unit CCC, Human Genetics, Pathology)

-Our project aims to identify effective driver mutations of melanoma using next generation sequencing of a self-designed melanoma-relevant gene panel, RNA analysis and liquid biopsy.
-By comprehensive analysis of altered genes on DNA and expression level, we can pinpoint druggable cancer-promoting changes.
-One focus of the study is the evolution of melanoma progression and altered pathway dependence during the course of conventional melanoma therapy.
+Our project aims to identify driver mutations and tumor modifiers of primary and metastatic melanomas, using next generation sequencing of a self-designed melanoma-relevant gene panel, RNA analysis and protein analysis of histological sections.
+By comprehensive analysis of altered genes on DNA and expression level, we can identify cancer-promoting changes.
+One focus of the study is the evolution of melanoma during progression and during the course of conventional melanoma therapy with BRAF/MEK and checkpoint inhibitors.

 Meierjohann S: Crosstalk signaling in targeted melanoma therapy.
 Cancer Metastasis Rev. doi: 10.1007/s10555-017-9659-z.
 (2017) (epub ahead of print)